problems can cause painful or heavy periods. To find out if you have

 Aleve).
 These medicines are called

 bleeding and pain.

-to control pain and shrink implants.
+- Birth control pills are often used to treat endometriosis.
 Most women can use them safely for years.

 But you cannot use them if you want to get pregnant.